priyanshu-24-003/ScratchGDRegressor/README.md

 Scope of Improvement

+- Polynomial Regressor.
-- Integration of Variants of Gradient Descent like stochastic gradient descent
+- Integration of Variants of Gradient Descent like stochastic gradient descent, mini batch etc.
-- Regularization
+- Regularization.
-- usage of DRY principle in code
+- usage of DRY principle in code.